dgbailey/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JS library.
+It is a syntactic extension of javascript that seeks to remove artificial separation of UI via multiple files, and instead focus on a separation of concerns via functional components.
+React uses JSX and a virtual DOM to encapsulate/render  components/pieces of an app so component files that include both semantic and display information.

 - [ ] What does it mean to _think_ in react?
+Thinking in react means thinking about your app in self contained, isolated, hierarchy of components.
+It also means thinking about the data in your app as flowing from a single source (state) into your app's compent parts.

 - [ ] Describe state.
+State is a mutable single source of truth that controls how UI renders in a React components lower in the react hierarchy.

 - [ ] Describe props.
+Props allow state to flow down into the functional components of an app.
+Tecnhically they are objects containing key value pairs.
+These key value pairs are set as JSX attributes on app components.

 ## Project Set Up